ianh/owl/doc/grammar-reference.md

 # grammar reference

-A bluebird grammar is made up of rules of the form `rule-name = ...`.
+An Owl grammar is made up of rules of the form `rule-name = ...`.
 The first rule (or *root rule*) is matched against the input—the other rules can be used in patterns (described below) within the root rule or other rules.

 ## patterns